DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 With the Flash Download Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Run the Flasher Tool
+"""""""""""""""""""""""

-Run the Flasher Tool (it may take a few seconds to open while you see a black cmd window)
+NOTE: It may take a few seconds to open while you see a black cmd window

 - press [Developer Mode] button
 - Press [ESP8266 Download Tool] button